 Ever try to spread rock hard butter on a slice of toast?
 It’s like nails on a chalkboard.
-Here, nine foods that actually taste, slice and spread better when you leave them out on the counter.
+Here, nine foods that actually taste, slice and spread better when you don’t refrigerate them.

 Although it contains pasteurized milk, butter can, and should, sit on the counter for a couple of days (even longer for salted, which has a lower risk of contamination).
+Just make sure to keep butter in an airtight container and that your kitchen room temperature stays below 70 degrees Fahrenheit.
 Worried you can’t go through butter that quickly?
 Put out a quarter stick at a time.

 Like melons, these guys just get better and better at room temperature.
 If you’re worried they’re getting soft, you can refrigerate them.
 Or, better yet, use them right away.

 Refrigeration causes the starch in potatoes to change into sugar, which means a gritty texture and sweet flavor.
 Instead, keep them in a paper bag in a cool, dark place—like under your sink.
 Or, heck, under your bed.